hardikpnsp/ocrs/README.md

 #the structure of project

-  there are three modules (apps), one for car dealers, one for customers, one for the home page. (the structure could have been a lot better but I realized it a lot after I was about to finish the project so next time) Each app handles usual django things like models, urls and views.
+  there are three modules (apps), one for car dealers, one for customers, one for the home page. (the structure could have been a lot better but I realized it later when I was about to finish the project so next time) Each app handles usual django things like models, urls and views.

 #the system